 Many of these high-volume queries are elemental.
 This means that you don’t really require a live agent to answer them in real-time – a problem high call volume brings.
 It’s unrealistic to expect your agents to speak and resolve queries for every single one of your callers.

-In fact, this report by Salesforce suggests that around 69% of consumers prefer to use chatbots to communicate with brands.
+In fact, this report by Cognizant suggests that around 69% of consumers prefer to use chatbots to communicate with brands.
 Offering chatbot support integrated with the option to transfer to live agent support as required can help businesses manage calls efficiently.
 It also reduces the waiting period which can help improve overall customer satisfaction.

 With voicebots supporting your contact centre, you can free up your agents and avoid customers being in the queue.
 Voice chatbots can answer each call immediately and engage customers in human-like conversations, thereby boosting your CSAT score.

 Voice AI helps your call centre scale by automating queries and hence ensuring your agents are never overburdened with high call volume.
 All this is in voice format, something that your customers prefer and are familiar with.